Top of the Pops: History

-Johnnie Stewart devised the rules which governed how the show would operate: the programme would always end with the number one record, which was the only record that could appear in consecutive weeks.
-The show would include the highest new entry and (if not featured in the previous week) the highest climber on the charts, and omit any song going down in the chart.
+Bill Cotton devised the name Top of the Pops.
+Cotton, Johnnie Stewart and Stanley Dorfman devised the rules which governed how the show would operate: the programme would always end with the number one record, which was the only record that could appear in consecutive weeks.
+The show would include the highest new entry, and (if not featured in the previous week) the highest climber on the charts, and omit any song going down in the chart.
 Tracks could be featured in consecutive weeks in different formats.
 For example, if a song was played over the chart countdown or the closing credits, then it was acceptable for the act to appear in the studio the following week.

-These rules were sometimes interpreted flexibly and were more formally relaxed from 1997 when records descending the charts were featured more regularly, possibly as a response to the changing nature of the Top 40 (in the late 1990s and early 2000s climbers in the charts were a rarity, with almost all singles peaking at their debut position).
+These rules were sometimes interpreted flexibly.
+It was originally based on the Top 20.
+By the 1970s, the Top 30 was being used and the show was extended from thirty to forty-five minutes duration and songs that were featured outside the charts were chosen according to Dorfman and his fellow producer's Melvyn Cornish's personal taste and judgement.
+The rules were more formally relaxed from 1997 when records descending the charts were featured more regularly, possibly as a response to the changing nature of the Top 40 (in the late 1990s and early 2000s climbers in the charts were a rarity, with almost all singles peaking at their debut position).

 When the programme's format changed in November 2003, it concentrated increasingly on the top 10.
 Later, during the BBC Two era, the top 20 was regarded as the main cut-off point, with the exception made for up and coming bands below the top 20.
 Singles from below the top 40 (within the top 75) were shown if the band were up and coming or had a strong selling album.
 If a single being performed was below the top 40, just the words "New Entry" were shown and not the chart position.

 The show was originally intended to run for only a few programmes but lasted over 42 years, reaching landmark episodes of 500, 1,000, 1,500 and 2,000 in the years 1973, 1983, 1992 and 2002 respectively.